Cottage Gardens in India: Hill Stations to Tropical Plains

 • Water Features

-Large wildlife pond with native planting
+Large wildlife pond with lotus, stone fountain, birdbath stations

-• Soil & Mulch
+• Soil and Mulch

-Comprehensive soil improvement program
+Comprehensive soil improvement programme across all beds

 • Total

-Show-quality traditional Indian cottage garden
+Show-quality Indian cottage garden with full infrastructure

 Frequently Asked Questions